rmagee/quartet_tracelink/README.rst

     :target: https://badge.fury.io/py/quartet_tracelink

-An EPCIS to TraceLink Codec that overcomes (or tries to) many of the quirks and well-known shortcomings of the Tracelink EPCIS interface.
+An EPCIS to TraceLink Codec that overcomes (or tries to) many of the quirks, garbage, non-standard BS and other well-known shortcomings of the Tracelink EPCIS interface.

 Documentation
 -------------